Q1. Give an example of a metal which

 (i) There will be no action on dry litmus paper.

-(ii) The colour of litmus paper will turn red because sulfur is a non-metal, and the oxides of non-metal are acidic in nature.
+(ii) The colour of litmus paper will turn red because sulfur is non-metal, and the oxides of non-metal are acidic in nature.

 (b) Chemical Equation for the reaction taking place.